alan2545/test2/README.md

 - once you do that click on Git
 ![alt text](dist/img/pastinglink.png)
 -after clicking Git, you past the link in the URL option and click clone.

+#clone
+- cloning is taking an existing repository and pasting into where ever you want.

 ![alt text](dist/img/mightnot.png)
 - you might or might not get this message.
 Just click Add
 ![alt text](dist/img/newfile.png)
--Just to test out if the GitHub worked. we are going to create a new file and add some text -right click over the folder, hover over new and then click file.
+- Just to test out if the GitHub worked. we are going to create a new file and add some text
+- right click over the folder, hover over new and then click file.
 ![alt text](dist/img/nameit.png)
 - you can name it what ever you want.
 ![alt text](dist/img/justclickadd.png)